 Configuration Admin can update interested parties of changes in its repository.
 The model is based on the white board pattern where a Configuration Listener service is registered with the service registry.
 The Configuration Listener service will receive ConfigurationEvent objects if important changes take place.
 The Configuration Admin service must call the ConfigurationListener. configurationEvent(ConfigurationEvent) method with such an event.
 This method should be called asynchronously, and on another thread, than the call that caused the event.
 Configuration Events must be delivered in order for each listener as they are generated.
-That is, events can be delivered on multiple threads but this must not re-order the events for a specific listener.
+The way events must be delivered is the same as described in Delivering Events on page 92 of the Core specification.